krunch3r76/lc_autolfs/README.md

-rename package directory if desired enter the package directory run the environment function (sourced from s_f) mklfscmd this will move you into a .cmds directory in a separate directory /sources/cmds (made if needed) cat the commands from the instructions, categorized as follows: each patch command is: cat >patchcmd1 ...
+rename package directory if desired enter the package directory run the environment function (sourced from s_f) mklfscmd this will change your directory into a .cmds directory in a separate directory /sources/cmds/<pkg dir name> (made if needed) cat the commands from the instructions, categorized as follows: each patch command is: cat >patchcmd1 ...
 2,3,4,...